12 Best Lats Exercises to Build a Bigger and Stronger Back

 How To Do

-3. Pull your shoulder blades together as you squeeze your back to initiate the movement, pulling the bar down in a smooth motion to your midsection.
+- Pull your shoulder blades together and squeeze your back to start the movement.

 Tips